itzjac/bccgraphics/README.md

 What this course is NOT about
  * Specifics on how to use a 3D API like Direct3D, Vulkan or OpenGL
- * Specifics on how to program in C or C++, or any other low level language, though is mandatory previous experience on any of those languages
+ * Specifics on how to program in C or C++, or any other low level language, previous experience on any of those languages is mandatory

 Syllabus Part 1